dhense177/Modeling_Lung_Cancer_Risk/README.md

 ### Figure 2: State-wide mean lung cancer incidence per 100,000 people between 2001-2011

-Not only do individual counties differ drastically from each other, but states also display substantial differences in mean lung cancer incidence.
+Not only do individual counties differ drastically from each other, but counties in different states also display substantial differences in mean lung cancer incidence.

 ## ***Least Squares Fitting***